FUNDRAISING.

-The 24 Hour Race (Running To Stop The Traffik) is a Hong Kong-registered charity with a host of anti-slavery initiatives including:
+Running To Stop The Traffik is a registered charity in the US and Hong Kong with a host of anti-slavery initiatives including:

 • Global Awareness Campaign